Rishit110305/spotify/README.md

 # spotify
-this is my spotify project
+this is my spotify project.